-In response to the COVID-19 pandemic, we suspended our share repurchase program, aligned our business with the temporary origination and servicing guidelines announced by the GSEs, and, primarily through our RADAR Rates "black box" pricing framework, we increased our pricing and made adjustments to our underwriting guidelines to account for the increased risk and uncertainty posed by the COVID-19 pandemic.
+In response to the COVID-19 pandemic, we have raised additional capital, suspended our share repurchase program, aligned our business with the temporary origination and servicing guidelines announced by the GSEs, and made adjustments to our pricing and our underwriting guidelines to account for the increased risk and uncertainty associated with the COVID-19 pandemic.
 In addition, we have taken a number of actions to focus on protecting and supporting our workforce, while continuing to serve our customers with excellence and support our communities.
 We have activated our business continuity program by transitioning to a work-from-home virtual workforce model with certain essential activities supported by limited staff in controlled office environments, and in order to support our communities during this unprecedented time, we have, among other things, pledged financial support to certain charitable organizations focused on assisting first responders, health care workers and their families.
 Further actions to respond to the COVID-19 pandemic and comply with governmental regulations and government and GSE programs adopted in response to the pandemic may be necessary as conditions continue to evolve.